COVID-19: ResourcesCurrent coronavirus advice from NaTHNaC, UKHSA and FCDO, with links to international information sources

 Countries have been categorised as either:

-- a country considered to present a high risk of exposure to COVID-19 and where the additional burden of COVID-19 cases has had a considerable impact on healthcare capacity, which may affect the ability access to healthcare in emergencies.
-All travellers (even if fully vaccinated against COVID-19) are advised to avoid non-essential travel to this country.
+- Presenting a high risk of exposure to COVID-19 and where the additional burden of COVID-19 cases has had a considerable impact on healthcare capacity, which may affect the ability to access healthcare in emergencies.
+All travellers (even if fully vaccinated against COVID-19) are advised to avoid non-essential travel to these countries.

-Some country pages COVID-19 sections also have special wording regarding outbreaks or clusters of cases which are being carefully monitored by our surveillance teams.
+Some COVID-19 sections on the Country Information Pages may also have special wording regarding outbreaks or clusters of COVID-19 cases which are being carefully monitored by our surveillance teams.
+Currently there are no countries considered to present a high public health risk to the UK (previously called ‘red list’ countries).
+However, the situation is being monitored and could change at short notice.

 World Health Organization